Program Access Registration Codes Explained.

 Access Registration Codes are generated digitally and automatically when a request is made to download a program or compendium of programs from Mistral's website.
 It is not possible to generate an Access Registration Code in any other way.
 Therefore please do not ask Mistral staff to generate an Access Registration Code for you.
 They are unable to do so.

 All codes contain 24 alpha-numeric characters, usually supplied as six sets of four character strings linked by hyphens.
-Characters which may be confusing, such as lower case l as compared with 1 or upper case O as compared with numeral 0 are intentionally ommitted so as keep the system as simple and error proof as possible.
+Characters which may be confusing, such as lower case l as compared with 1 or upper case O as compared with numeral 0 are intentionally ommitted so as keep the system as simple and infallible as possible.

 Letters may also be entered as either capitals or lower case with equal effect.
 Registration Codes may also be 'copied & pasted' into input dialog boxes as a text string in their entirety, including the hyphens.
 Thereby completely eliminating risk of input errors.